microsoft/FluidFramework/packages/loader/container-loader/README.md

 In normal circumstances, container will attempt to reconnect back to ordering service as quickly as possible.
 But it will scale down retries if computer is offline.
 That said, if IThrottlingError error is raised through `"error"` handler, then container is following storage throttling policy and will attempt to reconnect after some amount of time (`IThrottlingError.retryAfterSeconds`).

 Container will also not attempt to reconnect on lost connection if `Container.setAutoReconnect(false)` was called prior to loss of connection.
 This might be useful if hosting application implements "user away" type of experience to reduce cost on both client and server of maintaining connection while user is away.
-Calling setAutoReconnect(true) will reenable automatic reconnections, but host might need to allow extra time for reconnection as it likely involves token fetch and processing of a lot of ops generated by other clients while this client was not connected.
+Calling setAutoReconnect(true) will reenable automatic reconnections, but host might need to allow extra time for reconnection as it likely involves token fetch and processing of a lot of Ops generated by other clients while this client was not connected.

 Components should almost never listen to these events (see more on [Readonly states](#Readonly-states), and should use consensus DDSs if they need to synchronize activity across clients.
-DDSs listen for these events to know when to resubmit pending ops.
+DDSs listen for these events to know when to resubmit pending Ops.

 Hosting application can use these events in order to indicate to user when user changes are not propagating through the system, and thus can be lost (on browser tab being closed).
 It's advised to use some delay (like 5 seconds) before showing such UI, as network connectivity might be intermittent.
 Also if container was offline for very long period of time due to `Container.setAutoReconnect(false)` being called, it might take a while to get connected and current.